-With all of this in mind, Gideon presents his offering to God and like God told him, He reveals through a sign that He is indeed the great I Am of old.
+With all of this in mind, Gideon presents his offering and like God told him, He reveals through a sign that He is indeed the great I Am of old.
 The angel of the LORD does so in a peculiar, yet powerful manner: He places His staff on the rock where the offering was poured out and immediately the rock bursts with flames that utterly consume the offering.
 Then to top it all off Jesus, who is also known as the angel of the LORD, vanishes.
 Just simply leaves.
 Without another utterance or anything.
-He dropped the mic.
-It was a drop the mic moment.

 I’ve always loved how God shows who He is throughout Scripture and in life.
 It’s always mesmerizing and awesome.
 With Job, He gave Him the teleological talk of the century by showing all that He designed and created.
-With us, the second person of the Tri-Unity of God (Jesus), took on a second, human nature in order to show us the true Messiah.
-Both Jew and Gentile.
-This is also known as the Hypostatic Union and is best explained in further detail at this link: https://carm.org/dictionary-hypostatic-union.
+With us, the second person of the Tri-Unity of God (Jesus), took on a second human nature in order to show us the true Messiah.
+This is known as the Hypostatic Union and is explained in further detail here.
 Anyways, it’s always these amazing acts of power that God reveals who He is to us and I always love hearing about the moments when the Creator reaches down to interact with His beloved Creation.

-So Gideon has this fear of the LORD and his reaction to God’s call to action is to erect for Him an Altar, which we can see in verse 24.
+So Gideon has this fear of the LORD and his reaction to God’s call to action is to erect for Him an altar, which we can see in verse 24.
 Gideon then calls this altar “The LORD is Peace” and at the time of the writing of this book, it was still there in Ophrah of the Abiezrites.
-Which for those who do not know your Middle Eastern geography is thoroughly explained by bibleatlas.org as the following:
+Which for those who do not know your Middle Eastern geography, this is succinctly explained by bibleatlas.org:

 “A city in the tribal lot of Manasseh West of Jordan.
 It is mentioned only in connection with Gideon, whose native place it was, and with his son Abimelech (Judges 6:11, etc.).
-It was, indeed, family property, belonging to Joash the Abiezrite, the father of Gideon (http://bibleatlas.org/ophrah_2.htm).”
+It was, indeed, family property, belonging to Joash the Abiezrite, the father of Gideon.”